Tool Dependencies

 There are so many ways to install these dependencies on your machine and it's not possible to cover all of them so we recommend the following approach.

-You may find that some dependencies installed via a certain package manager, such as nvm
+You may find that some dependencies installed via a certain package manager, such as nvm, are not compatible with the

 tool you are using.